Congregation of the Holy Family of Nazareth

-The Piamartini, officially known as the Congregation of the Holy Family of Nazareth of Blessed Father Piamarta (Congregazione della Sacra Famiglia di Nazareth del Beato Padre Piamarta; abbreviated FN) is a Catholic clerical religious congregation of pontifical right for men.
+The Piamartini, officially known as the Congregation of the Holy Family of Nazareth of Blessed Father Piamarta (Congregazione della Sacra Famiglia di Nazareth del San Padre Piamarta; abbreviated FN) is a Catholic clerical religious congregation of pontifical right for men.

 History

 The institute was founded by Italian priest Saint Giovanni Battista Piamarta, parish priest to Brescia.
 He was always sensitive to the problems of young people of the working class and opened agricultural and craft schools for them.

 In 1900 this gave birth to a new congregation of priests who devote themselves to the care of children of the people, especially those without families, caring and professional education.
 The Holy See approved the establishment by Decree of January 10, 1948.

 Activities and dissemination

 The Piamartini are a community of priests consecrated to God, as well as laity who are dedicated to training young people to Christian life through socialization and work.
 Their motto is "Pietas et Labor" (Piety and Labour).

 The Congregation is present in Italy, Brazil, Angola and Chile.
 As of December 31, 2005, the congregation had 23 houses and 137 religious, 93 of them priests.